talkjs/tutorials/how-to-add-threads-to-your-team-chat/how-to-add-threads-to-your-team-chat-with-talkjs.md

 To create new threads, you'll need to call TalkJS's REST API.
 You'll need to do this from a backend server to avoid exposing your TalkJS secret key.
 In this tutorial we'll use [Express](https://expressjs.com/), but feel free to use your favorite web server library instead.

-Add a new `backend` directory to your project and create a new `server.js` file inside it.
+Add a new `backend` directory to your project.
 Inside `backend`, run the following command:

 ```sh
 npm install express cors
 ```

 As well as Express, this installs the `cors` package, which we use to set up CORS support on the server.

+Next, create a new `server.js` file inside `backend` and add the following:

 ```js
 import express from "express";